Radar

 them, and some means of displaying information so the radar operator

-The radar waves are generated by a piece of equipment called a
+The radio waves used by radar are produced by a piece of equipment called a magnetron.

 generated by a microwave oven.
 The